fayizferosh/soc-design-and-planning-nasscom-vsd/README.md

 ```math
 Fall\ Cell\ Delay = 4.07 - 4.05 = 0.02\ ns = 20\ ps
 ```

+#### 6. Find problem in the DRC section of the old magic tech file for the skywater process and fix them.

 Commands to download and view the corrupted skywater process magic tech file and associated files to perform drc corrections